janmonschke/aweekinthewoods/content/blog/france/gorges-du-verdon/index.md

 ![More climbing](./images/02-more-climbing.jpg)
 <span class="image-caption">More climbing</span>

+The plains proved to be rather boring but also quite easy so we made good progress quickly.
+We still had to meet up with a friend who wanted to join us in the second half of the day and it looked like we could actually make it to the meeting point in time.
+These meetings in the middle of hikes are kind of a tradition for us by now and we have become quite good at it.
+We agreed to meet around a certain GPS position at specific time but communicating prove quite complicated so we had to hope for the best.
+When we started to hike up the hill with the meeting point it started to rain heavily and had to take cover in the bushes.
+It was then when we heard our friend walking down the main path, singing his hiking jingles, enjoying his little walk under the rain by himself.
+We made it again, we managed to meet in the middle of nowhere with no way to communicate.

 ![Storm ahead](./images/02-storm-ahead.jpg)
 <span class="image-caption">Storm ahead</span>

 ![Arrival in La Roque Esclapon](./images/02-arrival-in-la-roque-esclapon.jpg)
 <span class="image-caption">Arrival in La Roque Esclapon</span>

+The rain continued for the descend down that hill and only stopped when we arrived in the village of **La Roque Esclapon**.
+We got quite cold and in the end decided to rent a three room tent with a small kitchen and a small heater.
+This simple tent felt almost lavish for us and it did well to our mood.
+We had a hearty dinner, played some games and just enjoyed each other's company.

 ![Warming up at the campsite](./images/02-warming-up-ath-the-campsite.jpg)
 <span class="image-caption">Warming up at the campsite</span>